 Organizing your research

-One of the easiest ways to avoid unintentional plagiarism and effectively enter the scholarly conversation is to organize your sources.
+One of the easiest ways to avoid unintentional plagiarism, effectively enter the scholarly conversation, and make writing your research paper easier is to organize your sources.
 Below are some tips and strategies for organizing your research.

-• Create a file (Word or Excel) to keep track of all your potential sources (this can include popular and scholarly sources).
+• Create a file (Word or Excel) to keep track of all your potential sources.
+Insert a table.

-• As you read your source, copy and paste possible quotes into the right side of the table.
+• As you read your source, copy and paste possible quotes into the table.

 • Make sure and provide proper citations for each relevant source you place in your table.

-• Be careful to put quotation marks around quotes until you decide whether you want to use it as a direct quote, paraphrase, or summary
+• Put quotation marks around quotes until you decide whether you want to use it as a direct quote, paraphrase, or summary.
+You can also paraphrase directly into the table, but be sure to use your own words if you choose to do so.

 • As soon as you place a quote from the table into your paper, make sure and add an in-text citation and place the full citation in the reference section of your paper.